+Read on for some of the key points to consider before carrying out any form of debt refinancing for your business.
 You may find that refinancing or renegotiating your business debts can put you in a stronger financial position.

 Look at what you owe, and on what terms

 Businesses usually borrow to help them grow.
 Banks are typically the first port of call for most small and mid-sized businesses, according to research by BGF, but in addition to bank loans, your business may have credit cards, invoice and asset finance or other forms of borrowing.
 The first step towards successful debt refinancing is understanding what you owe, to whom, and on what terms.
 Where cash has been tight for some time, your business may have also built up higher-than-normal credit positions with suppliers, creditors and HMRC.
-You should consider what is a sustainable position for those non-bank forms of credit for the future when considering what to raise through a refinance.
+You should consider what is a sustainable position for those non-bank forms of credit for the future when considering what to raise through debt refinancing.